 The argument in favour of the universalist claims is that liberal democracy emerged out of a historical process that took centuries in which rational arguments played a decisive role.
 The European Enlightenment challenged existing practices in government on the basis of reason.
 Ideas that emerged out of the European Enlightenment were tried out in different ways and refined further.
 Europeans also invested heavily in educating their citizens.
 This produced a culture of reason and compromise as well as a massive body of practical experience and best practises.

 There is also no guarantee that other forms of government lead to better decisions.
 In an open society better information can be available so well-educated citizens in a culture of reason and compromise may make better decisions.
 There are a few democracies that live up to these expectations so it can work out that way.
 And we may not be able to determine what kind of order God desires.
-If our Creator is all-powerful then the emergence and spread of liberal democracy may not be a mere coincidence.
-It may be God’s plan.
+If our Creator is all-powerful then the emergence and spread of liberal democracy may not be God’s plan.

 One of the biggest problems facing liberal democracy is high expectations.
 Liberal democracy itself does not guarantee a reliable government that is both efficient and effective nor does it ensure a flourishing economy.
 This has led to disappointments.
 A failed and corrupt government can’t simply be turned into a success by allowing elections.
 Liberal democracy works best with a well-educated population in a culture of reason and compromise that doesn’t allow for corruption and abuse of power.